Houdini (album)

-Houdini is the fifth studio album by American rock band Melvins, released on September 21, 1993, by Atlantic Records.
+Houdini (Stylized as HOUDINI) is the fifth studio album by American rock band Melvins, released on September 21, 1993, by Atlantic Records.
 The album was the band's major label debut after releasing their previous albums through the independent label Boner Records.

 The album features a cover of the 1974 Kiss song "Goin' Blind".
 The songs "Hooch", "Lizzy", and "Honey Bucket" were released as singles with accompanying music videos.
 "Night Goat" is a partial re-recording of a song the band had released as a single in 1992.
 Nirvana's Kurt Cobain is given co-production credit alongside the Melvins on six tracks, for guitar on the song "Sky Pup" and percussion on the song "Spread Eagle Beagle".

 Background and recording

 Melvins were signed, without a manager, to Atlantic Records by label president Danny Goldberg, at the enthusiastic suggestion of Kurt Cobain.
 Part of their deal ensured total creative control, with no label representatives allowed in the studio while the group recorded, and Atlantic was forbidden from sitting on or shelving their recordings if they were not satisfied with them.
 Houdini was the first of three albums they recorded for the company.
-Osborne later said that he was surprised when Atlantic gave the band complete creative freedom and did not interfere with the sessions, stating the label "let us make the record we wanted to make."
+Melvins vocalist and guitarist Buzz Osborne later said that he was surprised when Atlantic gave the band complete creative freedom and did not interfere with the sessions, stating the label "let us make the record we wanted to make."
 He added that the title Houdini nodded to the idea that the band might "disappear" from Atlantic after one album, though they ultimately released two more for the label — Stoner Witch (1994) and Stag (1996).

 Kurt Cobain was accepted by Melvins as a producer for the album after an A&R representative at Atlantic Records, who also ran Cobain's management company, suggested him.
 Despite receiving a co-producer credit, the extent of Cobain's involvement in the album is questionable.
 Osborne said he ultimately decided to dismiss Cobain from the sessions after repeated absences, though he remained credited.
 Osborne also rejected later claims that Cobain had been asked to help write songs for the album, calling them a fabrication and noting that the band had already written the material.
 According to Osborne, Cobain contributed guitar to "Sky Pup" and percussion parts to "Spread Eagle Beagle."

 Andrew Earles, who included Houdini on his book Gimmie Indie Rock (2014), stated that Cobain allegedly slept through most of the sessions.
 Jonathan Burnside, a collaborator of Melvins and engineer on Houdini, remembered: "It's not easy reminiscing about making the album Houdini with Kurt Cobain and the Melvins.
 Bad communication, drugs, major label profiteering, rehab, schedule blowouts, backstabbing, and album miscrediting... it was a devil's album."
-Speaking to Kerrang! in 2008, Melvins guitarist and vocalist Buzz Osborne, who later said in 2009 that Cobain was "in no shape to produce anything", remembered:
+Speaking to Kerrang! in 2008, Osborne, who later said in 2009 that Cobain was "in no shape to produce anything", remembered: